Welcome to the University of Minnesota!

 Collegiate Structure

-- The University of Minnesota has more than 130 research-based masters and doctoral degrees in the sciences, arts, engineering, agriculture, medicine, humanities, and many interdisciplinary programs.
+- The University of Minnesota is organized into 17 colleges and schools and offers more than 130 research-based masters and doctoral degrees.

 Graduate Program Coordinator (GPC)

-- A GPC is a staff member within each graduate or professional program who provides graduate students with information about the program and its requirements, and identifies ways to help the program be more successful.
+- A GPC is a staff member within each graduate or professional program who provides graduate students with information about the program and its requirements, and who works in close partnership with the director of graduate studies and graduate faculty to identify ways to help the program be more successful.

 - Find your program's GPC.